 Bethany has been teaching at Broome Senior High School for five years.
 She has worked in Student Services as a Year Leader and is a specialist teacher in Dance, Health and Physical Education.
 Bethany is currently on maternity leave until May 2019 but has joined the School Board to ensure she can continue to have an active role in school processes, as well as provide a teachers voice to compliment the thoughts of the other members.
 Bethany loves working at Broome Senior High School.
 She says the staff are very supportive of one another and are heavily vested in the achievement of all students enrolled at the school.
 She even goes as far as to say it is the best school in the Kimberley, if not the world!

 Renee Stones, Staff Representative

 Renee has lived in Broome since 1997, when she stopped here on a trip around Australia and never left.
-She has two children attending Broome Senior High School and works in the school as a School Officer in the Careers and Vocational Education team.
+She has one child attending Broome Senior High School and works in the school as a School Officer in the Careers and Vocational Education team.
 Renee thinks that Broome Senior High School is a fantastic school with brilliant staff.
 She joined the board because she wanted to be more involved in this wonderful school and assist where she can to make the school even better than it already is.

 Jacqui Mackay, Board Chair and Parent Representative